adam112henry/reservation-system/README.md

 Update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.

 Lombok must be supported by your IDE.
 For this, in IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/intellij/spring-boot-with-lombok.html).

-After starting the application it is accessible under `localhost:8080`.

 ## Build